 Women tie their aprons with a bow and the position of the bow right, left, center, and back each conveys a different meaning.
 Know this information well enough to remember it while drunk.
 The bow on the left means that the person is looking to socialize, right side bow is an indication of a woman either committed or just not interested so respect that.
 Bow at the back means she is either a waitress or a widow so steer clear.
 The most interesting signal is the center bow, which indicates a willingness to explore whilst being in a relationship.

 Beer Tent rules:

-Dancing and standing on the table is not allowed and you will be thrown out of the tent so be careful with how much you drink and where you dance.
+Dancing and standing on the table are not allowed and you will be thrown out of the tent so be careful with how much you drink and where you dance.
 Dancing on your bench is appreciated and enjoyed so have fun in your space and respect the establishment.